Q1. What is the board pass rate?

 Approximately 80 students are accepted into the program each year.

 Q3.
 What is the cost of the program?

 Tuition and fees are set by the legislature each year as recommended by the WVU Board of Governors.
-For more information regarding the total cost of attendance, please visit the Office of Financial Aid's website.
+For more information regarding the total cost of attendance, please visit the School of Pharmacy's Tuition and Fees webpage.

 Q4.
 What is the accreditation status of the program?